HPEDevCom/redfishdocs/README.md

 > NOTE: To avoid file/folder case problems in such CI/CD infra, mixing Operating Systems (Linux/Windows/PowerShell/Cygwin) and applications as Service(GitHub/Redocly), it is wise to follow a strict strategy concerning the case of alphabetic chars: LOWER case ONLY.

 > NOTE: Redocly naming scheme for file names and properties is a bit different, as it allows an upper case letter as a separator for each sub words except the first one.
-Examples: `siteConfig.yaml` or `disableLastModified`.
+Examples: `redocly.yaml` or `lastUpdateBlock`.

 | File or folder description | Location | Example | Comment |
 | ---- | ---- | ---- | ---- |